 In a pinch - a number of you have mentioned that you simply pour the chocolate mixture into individual muffin tins, or dessert cups, allow it to set, and served this way.
 Brilliant!
 Less cake like, but I suspect no one will complain.

-If you want to avoid heavy cream, there are a number of substitutions that work well.
+Want to avoid heavy cream?
+There are a number of substitutions that work well.
 I love using cashew cream in place of the heavy cream called for in the recipe.
 Make cashew cream by combining 1 part cashew nuts + 1 part water and process in a high speed blender until silky smooth.
 No need to strain.
 Coconut milk also works nicely as a substitution.

 Choosing the Right Chocolate